CallumJFraser/CallumFraser/cv.md

 # Callum Fraser

-Leader and technically minded people manager, passionate about coaching and mentoring to help people become the best they can be.
+Leader and technically minded people manager, passionate about coaching and mentoring to help develop the next generation of leaders.
 Passionate about inspiring and supporting people, often found speaking to groups of students and seasoned professionals across the Manchester tech community.

-A seasoned Software Engineer with experience managing and inspiring cross skilled teams.
-Demonstrated history of using the best technology approaches and processes to solve problems.
+A seasoned manager with experience inspiring cross skilled teams and communities.
+Demonstrated history of using the best approaches to solve problems.

 ## Achievements